Luther Bible: National identity

 Luther's vernacular Bible also had a role in the creation of a German national identity based on language.
 Because it penetrated every German-speaking Protestant home, the language of his translation became part of a German national heritage.
 Luther's program of exposure to the words of the Bible was extended into every sphere of daily life and work, illuminating moral considerations for Germans.
 It gradually became infused into the culture of the whole nation and has occupied a permanent space in German history.

 According to some hagiographers, the popularity and influence of his translation gave Luther confidence to act as a spokesperson of a nation and as the leader of an anti-Roman movement throughout Germany.
 It made it possible for him to be a prophet of a new German national identity and helped form the spirit of a new epoch in German history.
 The existence of the vernacular Bible was a public affirmation of empowerment and reform, such as might deprive any elite or priestly class of exclusive control over words, as well as over the word of God.

 Through the translation, Luther was intending to make it easier for "simple people" to understand what he was teaching.
-In some major controversies of the time, even some evangelicals, let alone the commoners, did not understand the reasons for disagreement; and Luther wanted to help those who were confused to see that the disagreement between himself and the Roman Catholic Church was real and had significance.
+In some major controversies of the time, even some evangelicals, let alone the commoners, did not understand the reasons for disagreement; and Luther wanted to help those who were confused to see that the disagreement between him and the Roman Catholic Church was real and had significance.
 So the translation of the Bible would allow the common people to become aware of the issues at hand and develop an informed opinion.

 Luther's vernacular Bible broke the domination and unity of the Roman Catholic Church in Western Europe.
 He had claimed Holy Scripture to be the sole authority, and through his translation every individual would be able to abide by its authority, and might nullify his or her need for a monarchical pope.
 As Bishop John Fisher put it, Luther's Bible had "stirred a mighty storm and tempest in the church".